Do you live in one of the best states in America?

 The purpose of this study is to use science to determine which of our great American states are the absolute best.
 While unbiased, this research does take into account factors that almost all Americans would agree are desirable.
 Therefore, while you may have strong opinions either way, you can’t argue against the methodology.

-Turns out Nebraska is the best state to live in the country.
+Turns out New Hampshire is the best state to live in the country.
 The worst?
-You might not be too surprised that Mississippi takes the cake.
+You might not be too surprised that New Mexico takes the cake.

 How do you decide if a state is awesome or not?

 In order to rank the best states to live in the United States, we had to determine what criteria people like about a place.
-It isn’t a stretch to assume that people like low crime, solid education, great weather, things to do and a stable economy.
+It isn’t a stretch to assume that people like low crime, solid education, insurance, things to do and a stable economy.

-So we scraped the internet for those criteria, and it spit out the answer.
+So we researched the internet for those criteria, and it spit out the answer.
 Like magic.

 We threw a lot of criteria at this one in order to get the best, most complete results possible.
-Using FBI crime data, the government census, Bureau of Labor Statistics and Sperling’s Best Places, this is the criteria we used:
+Using FBI crime data and the most recent ACS 2012-2016, this is the criteria we used:

 - Lowest Unemployment Rates